sindresorhus/esnext-showcase/readme.md

 > Showcasing real-world usage of [ECMAScript 6 features](http://wiki.ecmascript.org/doku.php?id=harmony:specification_drafts) in today's libraries/frameworks/projects/etc

-These projects makes use of ES6 features.
+These projects make use of ES6 features.
 Dig into their source, learn, and [try out ES6](http://benvie.github.io/continuum/) yourself!

 There's already a lot of [tooling](https://github.com/addyosmani/es6-tools) that lets you develop with ES6 *today*.